Course Start DatesFriday 6th November 2020

-Next year’s extensive programme of Quirky Workshops will be launched in late October; often courses fill quickly as they make popular Christmas gifts.
+Next year’s extensive programme of Quirky Workshops has launched; often courses fill quickly as they make popular Christmas gifts.
 To be amongst the first to receive the new dates, please use the ‘Keep me Posted’ icon, at the top RHS of our website page.
 Thank you and Happy Crafting!

 ABOUT THE WORKSHOP:

 Buttons.
 Bud Vases and Tea Lights - Textures in Ceramics with Gwen Bainbridge.
 This day is suitable for all abilities.

 Much of Gwen's work is defined by the unique incorporation of textile pattern into her porcelain, making her work so unique and admired.